melissanmolina/melissanmolina/README.md

 ## 🌱 What I’m Working On
 - 🏠 Interior Design moodboards - a hobby of mine.
 - ☁️ Designing **Kinclime**, a personalized weather app with a warm, human brand voice.
 - 🎮 Developing **Wishroot**, a cozy exploration game about memory and emotional milestones.
+- 🎨 Testing new AI tools and workflows - always something new and exciting to try out and learn!

 ---